framer/motion/packages/framer-motion/README.md

 ### 💎 Contribute

--   Want to contribute to Motion One?
+-   Want to contribute to Motion?
 Our [contributing guide](https://github.com/framer/motion/blob/master/CONTRIBUTING.md) has you covered.

 ### 👩🏻‍⚖️ License

--   Motion One for React is MIT licensed.
+-   Motion for React is MIT licensed.

 ### ✨ Framer

-Motion One powers Framer animations, the web builder for creative pros.
+Motion powers Framer animations, the web builder for creative pros.
 Design and ship your dream site.
 Zero code, maximum speed.
 <br/>

 <p align="center">